tomkiefhaber/dotfiles/vim/README.md

-All bundles are installed as submodules and loaded using pathogen.
+All bundles are installed by cloning git repositories and loaded using pathogen.

-I use vim-bundler to manage the plugins.
-The plugin manifest is one directory up (couldn't find an easy way around this using vim-bundler).
+I use the stupid vim plugin installer (a small bash script) to install the plugins.
+The plugin manifest is maintained as an array in the bash script itself.

-  gem install vim-bundler
+  $VIMHOME/plugins install

-To install a new plugin, add it to the vim_bundles manifest, then run:
+To install a new plugin, add it to the vim_bundles manifest, then run the install command again.

-  vbundle install
+Learn more:

+  $VIMHOME/plugins help